Find out what you can do to prevent tree pests and diseases from establishing and spreading.

 People working in the arboriculture, forestry and landscaping industries are considered a particularly high-risk group for their potential to spread tree pests and diseases.

-The Forestry Commission has therefore worked closely with the following organisations to develop industry-specific biosecurity guidance in an effort to reduce their members’ risk of introducing or spreading pests and diseases:
+The Forestry Commission has worked closely with the following organisations to develop industry-specific biosecurity guidance to reduce their members’ risk of introducing or spreading pests and diseases:

 - Animal & Plant Health Agency (APHA)

 - Arboricultural Association

 - British Association of Landscape Industries (BALI)

 - Landscape Institute

 By following the three calls to action from our industry guidance (‘Think kit, think transport, think trees’) alongside the public biosecurity guidance above, industry professionals can significantly reduce the increased risks to tree health associated with these sectors.

 - make sure all equipment, including boots, clothing, ropes and saws, is free from soil and organic material before entering and leaving a site